About Mange

 all dogs and cats probably have small quantities of demodex mites living in their skin just like all pets (and humans) have small numbers of skin bacteria.

-The trouble is that in dogs (and occasionally cats) with the disease of Demodex Mange, the numbers of mites have multiplied to the point where they start to cause trouble, immune reactions, inflammation, irritation, and stimulation of the sebaceous glands.
+The trouble is that in dogs (and occasionally cats) with the disease of Demodex Mange, the numbers of mites have multiplied to the point where they start to cause trouble to include localized immune reactions, inflammation, irritation, and stimulation of the sebaceous glands.

 Because demodex mange is often associated with the hormones of puberty, this disease is most common in puppies between 4 and 16 months of age.